SeunguLyu/SoftSysMemoryLeak/reports/update.md

 The resources we used to build the project were mostly stack-overflow and looking at an existing project that uses the ncurses library to implement games with C such as [Tetris](https://github.com/brenns10/tetris).
 Most of our time was used to understand how to use ncurses, looking at some documentation such as [Ncurses HOWTO](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/).
 Ncurses is such an old library that there is too much information about it on the web, that finding the right type of information was a bit challenging sometimes.

 ## Next Steps
 1. Add bullets that will shoot automatically.
 The direction of the bullet rotates clockwise, enabling the user to cover all 8 sides.
+The task is done if the bullet can delete the enemy when hit.
 2. Create a smart spawn system that will make sure that enemies/spawns/power-ups/player isn't at the same position.
+The task is done when the game can track where all the objects are and avoid creating something in the same position.
 3. Create simple AI so that enemies can slowly approach the player.
+The task is done if the enemies do not randomly move around but show a clear pattern.

 ## Links
 [Todoist](https://todoist.com/app/project/2285818211)